 5. Improves heart health

-Chickpeas are rich in heart-healthy vitamins and minerals, including the B vitamins, potassium iron, selenium, and magnesium which prevent high blood pressure, a great risk factor for heart disease.
+Chickpeas are rich in other heart-healthy vitamins and minerals, including B vitamins, potassium iron, and selenium, which prevent high blood pressure, a great risk factor for heart disease.
 Read More.

 6. They may help strengthen your bones

 Studies have found that chickpeas may prevent hip fractures in older adults.
 In one study, 60-year-old women who ate an average of one cup of cooked chickpeas per week showed less bone loss over time than women who avoided them.
 Part of that benefit may be due to a high concentration of boron, which is thought to slow bone breakdown and even make bones stronger when combined with calcium.
 One cup contains about 5 milligrams (mg) of boron.
 An 8-ounce glass of cow’s milk has only 1 mg boron.
 So consider adding chickpeas to your diet instead of incorporating dairy.
 Besides, dairy is very detrimental to your health.